-Our main contribution is the definition of weak endochrony - a non-trivial extension to a synchronous setting of the classical trace theory [6].
-The notion potentially supports signalization schemes that are simpler and more efficient than their latency-insensitive and endo/isochronous counterparts.
-This is due to the fact that weak endochrony is compositional (simpler synthesis schemes) and able to represent concurrency (lighter communication schemes).
+Our main contribution is the definition of weak endochrony - a non-trivial extension to a synchronous setting of the classical trace theory [8].
+The notion supports signalization schemes that are simpler and more efficient than their latency-insensitive and endo/isochronous counterparts.
+This is due to the fact that weak endochrony is compositional (simpler synthesis methods) and able to represent concurrency (lighter communication schemes).